hans/hans.github.com/_posts/2013-12-24-the-wacky-economics-of-gift-giving.md

   special.
 - Read more about [costly signaling][7].[^4]

 [^1]: I'm operating under the assumption in this post that the primary purpose of giving a gift is to signal [altruism][8] toward the recipient of the gift.
+In other words: we give gifts to let people know that we care about them.
 [^2]: And perhaps most importantly, I have signaled by giving this gift that I care about the giftee.
 So much so, in fact, that I've prized his/her interest above all in choosing to give a cash gift.
 [^3]: For the record, I have gone through with this strategy several times... albeit with widely varying degrees of success.
 [^4]: As this topic is far out of my field I wasn't able to quickly find a canonical article or book on this subject.
 If anyone knows a better source, please let me know!